-The 2019 Views on Learning Technology Innovation Grants for Educational Resources application window is open between April 1, 2020 and closes at 11:59PM, Friday, June 14th.
+The 2020 Views on Learning Technology Innovation Grants for Educational Resources application window is open between April 1, 2020 and closes at 11:59PM, Friday, June 15th, 2020.
 Accredited educational institutions within a thirty-five (35) mile radius of our service areas are eligible to apply for grants of up to $25,000 (depending on enrollment).
 Click the "Start Grant" button above to check eligibility.
 If your school is not listed, and you believe it should be, please contact us.

 General Application Information

 To further our mission, Views on Learning is granting schools within our designated Educational Broadband Service areas funding to purchase technology for student use.
 VOL awards a total of up to $250,000 per year to schools throughout our designated markets.
 The grants are competitive and eligible schools may receive up to $25,000.
-The grant application deadline is June 14th, 2019, with grants will be awarded before June 29, 2019.
 All grants must be submitted through VOL’s Online Grant Application Portal.

 Views on Learning, Inc. provides up to $25,000.00, based upon enrollment, for the purchase of technology that enhances student learning.
 In addition, the awarded school(s) will also receive up to 10 mobile hotspots to access Wireless Broadband Internet.
 The technology must be used by students.